Fixing inline-script CSP errors¶

 onclick="doThing()") withaddEventListenerin those files. - Move inline styles to external CSS files.

-Modern build tools (Vite, webpack, esbuild) emit external bundles by default — most refactoring is a question of stripping inline blocks from server-rendered HTML templates.
+Modern build tools (Vite, webpack, esbuild) emit external bundles by default — most refactoring involves stripping inline blocks from server-rendered HTML templates.

 Option 2 — Allow specific inline scripts via nonce or hash¶